techbrett/OfficeDocs-SkypeForBusiness/Teams/operator-connect-india-plan.md

 - The user location data may be shared with the Operator Connect for India partners to fully enable PSTN calling scenarios.
 Microsoft does not store and retain this user location data.
 - Location Based Routing and network sites / subnets, which are used to determine the location of a user who is assigned a wireline number, aren't used with wireless numbers.

+The controls for restricting PSTN Access and toll bypass are automatically recognized in Teams Phone according to the number type provided by the India operator.

 Operator Connect for India supports both number types and Microsoft's method of supporting compliance of both follows:

 |**Number type**|**PSTN Access permissions**|**Microsoft's Access control**|